jcorioland/hybrid-k8s/README.md

     targetPort: 8080
 ```

-No endpoint will be created for this service.
+No endpoint will be created for the above service.
 You can create one manually:

 ```yaml
 kind: Endpoints